FGCP HA terminology

 Device failover is a basic requirement of any highly available system.
 Device failover means that if a device fails, a replacement device automatically takes the place of the failed device and continues operating in the same manner as the failed device.

-A FortiGate taking over processing network traffic in place of another unit in the cluster that suffered a device failure or a link failure.
+A FortiGate unit taking over processing network traffic in place of another unit in the cluster that suffered a device failure or a link failure.

-A hardware or software problem that causes a FortiGate or a monitored interface to stop processing network traffic.
+A hardware or software problem that causes a FortiGate unit or a monitored interface to stop processing network traffic.

 Full mesh HA